sangampandey21/UI-and-UX/README.md

 Define: Create user personas and journey maps to outline the strategy.

-Ideate & Wireframe: Map out the skeleton of the product using low-fidelity sketches.
+Ideate & Wireframe: Map out the skeleton of the product using low-fidelity sketch.

 UI Design: Transform wireframes into high-fidelity mockups with visual styling and branding.